Flavonic dark matter: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics is the most successful quantum theory of our universe providing a remarkable description of the elementary particles, such as quarks and leptons who constitute the matter of the universe, and their interactions.
 The SM, notwithstanding with its triumph, faces serious theoretical imperfections and experimental failings.
 In particular, the discovery of the dark-matter (DM) is a dire experimental shortcoming of the SM.
-On the theoretical side, one of the critical problems is the so-called ``flavour-problem" of the SM.
-The flavour problem is defined by the absence of any mechanism to explain the hierarchical structure of the masses of different flavour and their mixing in the SM.
-The problem of neutrino masses and their oscillations can also be added to the flavour problem of the SM.
-This problem can be approached in different frameworks, such as, a technicolour framework where the vacuum-expectation-values are sequential chiral condensates of an extended dark-technicolour sector providing a solution \cite{Abbas:2017vws,Abbas:2020frs}, through an Abelian flavour symmetry~\cite{Froggatt:1978nt,flavor_symm1,Chun:1996xv,flavor_symm2,flavor_symm3,Davidson:1983fy,Davidson:1987tr}, using loop-suppressed couplings to the Higgs~\cite{higgs_coup}, in a wave-function localization scenario~\cite{wf_local}, through compositeness~\cite{partial_comp}, in an extra-dimension framework \cite{Fuentes-Martin:2022xnb}, and using a discrete symmetry \cite{Higaki:2019ojq}.
+On the theoretical side, one of the critical problems is the so-called ``flavor-problem" of the SM.
+The flavor problem is defined by the absence of any mechanism to explain the hierarchical structure of the masses of different flavors and their mixing in the SM.
+The problem of neutrino masses and their oscillations can also be added to the flavor problem of the SM.
+This problem can be approached in different frameworks, such as, a technicolour framework where the vacuum-expectation-values are sequential chiral condensates of an extended dark-technicolor sector providing a solution \cite{Abbas:2017vws,Abbas:2020frs}, through an Abelian flavor symmetry~\cite{Froggatt:1978nt,flavor_symm1,Chun:1996xv,flavor_symm2,flavor_symm3,Davidson:1983fy,Davidson:1987tr}, using loop-suppressed couplings to the Higgs~\cite{higgs_coup}, in a wave-function localization scenario~\cite{wf_local}, through compositeness~\cite{partial_comp}, in an extra-dimension framework \cite{Fuentes-Martin:2022xnb}, and using discrete symmetries\cite{Abbas:2018lga,Abbas:2022zfb,Higaki:2019ojq}.

-It is remarkable to observe that a particle-like explanation to the problem of the dark matter, and a field theoretical solution to the flavour problem, such as the Frogatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}, are apparently mutually exclusive and are poles apart.
+It is remarkable to observe that a particle-like explanation to the problem of the dark matter, and a field theoretical solution to the flavor problem, such as the Frogatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}, are apparently mutually exclusive and are poles apart.
 In the FN mechanism, the flavour problem is resolved by an interaction of a new scalar field called flavon with the SM fermions \cite{Froggatt:1978nt}: